 A. Of course.
 Mouth health is extremely important.
 We encourage you to continue your normal, routine checkups with your general dentist and can recommend some excellent general dentists for you if you desire.
 Your dentist will generally determine the best intervals for cleanings and treatments while you wear braces.

 Q: How many times a day do I need to brush if I have braces?

 A. Once after each meal and once before going to bed is the minimum for best results.
 Flossing is also important, and we will make sure to teach you how to floss with braces.
 We can also provide specialty fluoride treatments if needed.
 Brushing and general oral hygiene are incredibly important to maintain a beautiful smile and have a healthy mouth, as well as healthy teeth, and gums.

 Q: What foods can I NOT EAT while I have braces?

 A. Sticky, chewy foods can be difficult, as well as ice, hard candies vegetables that are uncooked, and certain other foods will all be difficult to eat while wearing braces.
 Some are even off limits to ensure you can keep your braces in working order and to minimize pain.
 We want to make sure you only see us for progress, not for repairs treatments or other negative visits.
 We provide a bit of training and some lists of foods to avoid once treatment starts.

 If you have any questions about wearing braces, please do not hesitate to contact our orthodontic office in Hemet, California.
-Dr. Tal Jergensen, Dr. Shawn Pesh, Dr. Samuel Waddoups and their team looking forward to assisting you!
+Dr. Tal Jergensen, Dr. Scott Hope, Dr. Samuel Waddoups, Dr. Shawn Pesh and their team looking forward to assisting you!